-The diffusion tubes were prepared and analysed by SOCOTEC (Didcot) using 50% triethanolamine (TEA) in acetone.
+The diffusion tubes during 2023 were prepared and analysed by SOCOTEC (Didcot) using 50% triethanolamine (TEA) in acetone.
 SOCOTEC has been a participant in the AIR PT proficiency scheme since its inception and was a participant in its predecessor WASP also since inception.
-Over the past two years SOCOTEC (formerly Environmental Scientifics Group, Didcot) has achieved 100% in the Air PT proficiency scheme.
+Over the past number of years SOCOTEC (formerly Environmental Scientifics Group, Didcot) has achieved 100% in the Air PT proficiency scheme.